 David Friday is a Prague-based writer and teacher.
 He hails from northern Ontario and holds a B.Sc. from University of Toronto and an MBA from Queen's University.

-Dave is Associate Head of the Business School, with responsibility for the BA (Hons) International Management, BA (Hons) Applied Accounting and Business Finance and HND Business programmes.
+Dave is Associate Head of the Business School, with responsibility for the BA (Hons) International Management and BA (Hons) International Finance and Business Accounting programmes.

 Masa Hilcisin is a filmmaker, producer, lecturer and scholar, who has been working at Prague College since 2009.
 She holds a BA in Comparative Literature and an MA in European Studies.

-Radek Honzik joined the Prague College staff in 2012, teaching advanced databases with an additional focus on the logical structure of programming and query languages.
+Radek Honzik is Programme leader for MSc Computing.
+He teaches advanced databases with an additional focus on the logical structure of programming and query languages.